Reachability in Restricted Chemical Reaction Networks: Reachability in General CRNs

 We extend the reduction above to work for reachability by taking advantage of the fact that the toggle-lock is reversible.
-Once we reach the target species we flip the rotate catalyst to allow the agent to move counterclockwise through a rotate gadget, allowing us to undo all the changes to the gadget states.
+Once we reach the target species, we flip the rotate catalyst to allow the agent to move counterclockwise through a rotate gadget, allowing us to undo all the changes to the gadget states.
 When the agent reaches the starting location again, the system is in the initial configuration except with the opposite rotate catalyst.
-The reconfiguration problem for the 1-player version of the motion planning framework was shown to be PSPACE-complete using a similar technique where the agent changes the state of the final gadget then undoes all of its previous movements \cite{ani2022traversability}.
+Reconfiguration for the 1-player version of the motion planning framework was shown to be PSPACE-complete using a similar technique where the agent changes the state of the final gadget, then undoes all of its previous movements \cite{ani2022traversability}.
+This reduction extends to the universal reachability problem since there is only one reaction at each step that can be performed.

-\begin{theorem} Reachability in 2-source, 2-consuming preserving CRNs is PSPACE-complete with only bimolecular reactions. \end{theorem} \begin{proof} The reduction from Theorem \ref{thm:prodPSPACE} can be extended to show the reachability problem is PSPACE-hard as well.
+\begin{theorem} Reachability in 2-source, 2-consuming, preserving CRNs is PSPACE-complete with only bimolecular reactions. \end{theorem} \begin{proof} The reduction from Theorem \ref{thm:prodPSPACE} can be extended to show the reachability problem is PSPACE-hard as well.
 We add an additional species $r_\circlearrowleft$ which is the rotate counterclockwise catalyst.
 The target configuration is the same as the initial configuration except with the counterclockwise catalyst $r_\circlearrowleft$.
 If the target wire is $a$, we add the rule $\overrightarrow{a} + r_\circlearrowright \rightarrow \overleftarrow{a} + r_\circlearrowleft$, which changes the direction of the rotate catalyst and turns the agent around on the wire.
-Since the toggle lock gadget is reversible, the agent will undo all of its moves and return to the start configuration.
+Since the toggle lock gadget is reversible, there exists a sequence of reactions to return it to the initial state, the agent will undo all of its moves and return to the start configuration.
 Since the gadget system has the property of being reversible, this backwards traversal is possible. \end{proof}

-This reduction extends to the universal reachability problem since there is only a single reaction at each step that can be performed.

 \begin{corollary} Universal reachability in 2-source, 2-consuming preserving CRNs is PSPACE-complete with only bimolecular reactions. \end{corollary} \begin{proof} From Observation \ref{obs:agent}, we know there only exists one agent state in the system at a time.
 Since the system is single-consuming, the agent state is only consumed in a single rule.
 These two points mean there only exists a single move sequence, so if the target configuration is reachable, it is universally reachable. \end{proof}